 The next key component of our seed to feed strategy involves the high-quality manufacturing of these ingredients into finished products, which are produced at both third-party manufacturers and our own manufacturing facilities.
 As part of our long-term strategy, we seek to expand and increase our self-manufacturing capabilities.
 Our manufacturing facilities, known as Herbalife Innovation and Manufacturing Facilities, or HIMs, include HIM Lake Forest, HIM Winston-Salem, HIM Suzhou, and HIM Nanjing.
 HIM Winston-Salem is currently our largest manufacturing facility at approximately 800,000 square feet.
-Together, our HIM manufacturing facilities produce approximately 51% of our inner nutrition products sold worldwide.
+Together, our HIM manufacturing facilities produce approximately 47% of our inner nutrition products sold worldwide.
 Self-manufacturing also enables us greater control to reduce negative environmental impacts of our operations and supply chain.
-As described in the Sustainability section below, we are focused on developing science-based green-house gas emission reduction targets for our manufacturing facilities as part of our sustainability goals.
-We are also focused on reducing single-use plastics throughout our global distribution network and incorporating more sustainabile content, such as post-consumer recycled resin, into our packaging.

 Our finished products are analyzed for label claims and tested for microbiological purity, thereby verifying that our products comply with food safety standards, meet label claims and have met other quality standards.
-For self-manufactured products, we conduct all of our testing in-house at our fully-equipped, modern quality control laboratories in the U.S. and China.
+For self-manufactured products, we conduct our testing in-house at our fully-equipped, modern quality control laboratories in the U.S. and China.
 We have two quality control laboratories in Southern California and Changsha, China (including a Center of Excellence in both locations).
 In addition, we also have a Center of Excellence laboratory in Bangalore, India, and a quality control laboratory in Winston-Salem, North Carolina, Suzhou, China, and Nanjing, China.
 All HIM quality control labs contain modern analytical equipment and are backed by the expertise in testing and methods development of our scientists.
 In our U.S. HIM facilities, which manufacture products for the U.S. and most of our international markets, we operate and adhere to the regulations established by the U.S. Food and Drug Administration, or FDA, and strict Current Good Manufacturing Practice regulations, or CGMPs, for food, acidified foods, and dietary supplements.

 We also work closely with our third-party manufacturers to ensure high quality products are produced and tested through a vigorous quality control process at approved contract manufacturer labs or third-party labs.
 For these products manufactured at other facilities, we combine four elements to ensure quality products: (1) the same selectivity and assurance in ingredients as noted above; (2) use of reputable, CGMP-compliant, quality- and sustainability-minded manufacturing partners; (3) supplier qualification through annual audit programs; and (4) significant product quality testing.
-During 2022, we purchased approximately 15% of our products from our top three third-party manufacturers.
+During 2023, we purchased approximately 18% of our products from our top three third-party manufacturers.